subvisual/blog/pages/posts/2017/05-may/136-how-to-run-usability-tests-with-small-teams-crediflux.md

 ### Prepare a survey to scan potential users

 If you know what you're looking for, now you just need to prepare a quick survey to evaluate the applicants.
-At Subvisual we are big fans of Typeform, so that's the tool we'd recommend for the survey, but feel free to use anything else that gets the job done.
+At Subvisual we are big fans of [Typeform][typeform], so that's the tool we'd recommend for the survey, but feel free to use anything else that gets the job done.
 Here's the survey we prepared for Crediflux:

 ### Advertise for participants and mention the complimentary gift